-Like already mentioned, New Year's Eve is pretty much the same if you decide to spend it in another town in Iceland besides Reykjavík, except you'll have fewer options of bars to attend after midnight.
-The above footage is from the town of Keflavík, just to give you an idea.
+As mentioned earlier, New Year's Eve follows the same routine if you decide to spend it in another town in Iceland besides Reykjavik, except you'll have fewer options of bars to attend after midnight.
+The above footage is from the town of Keflavik, just to give you an idea.

 The early part of the evening is generally spent with the family, and after midnight people meet up with friends and go out dancing.
 If you are staying in a small town, or somewhere in the countryside, then be sure to enquire with the locals what is the custom in that area, and if there is perhaps a planned New Year's Ball or a concert somewhere that you can attend.

 But if you want to escape the mad partying and find quiet solitude with just your closest loved ones, then you can rent a winter cabin somewhere surrounded with stunning landscapes, and a warm hot tub to relax in and watch the stars and a crackling fireplace to get cosy in front of.

-And finally, Happy New Year is "Gleðilegt Nýtt Ár" in Icelandic!
+And finally, Happy New Year in Icelandic is "Gleðilegt nýtt ár"!